 studying the soil physical and chemical properties and the irrigation management and their effect in root distribution of the different developmental stages of growth in plant cane and ratoon crop and subsequent effect in productivity.
 The effects of irrigation management on root growth were visually evident during observations of the standing cane crops.
 Most of the WNSE field suffering a lack of drains at the end of field, so that the tail water is let to accumulate at the end of furrow, otherwise, it can either spread in the in-between field roads or to go through another neighboring fields and damage crops.
 This water can stand at the end of the furrow for long period of time causing waterlogging condition.
-Most of these fields were reirrigated while it still moist, subsequently, affecting the growth of crops in the end of furrow moreover leading to death of plants.
+Most of these fields were re-irrigated while it still moist, subsequently, affecting the growth of crops in the end of furrow moreover leading to death of plants.
 Accordingly, the halophyte plants were spreading over many fields.

 CONCLUSIONS

 The rooting depths of plant cane in the first season for the DEV, MID and MAT stages were 40, 50 and 50 cm, and in the ratoon crop in the second season were 40, 40 and 50 cm, respectively.
-There was spatial variation of root density either along the furrow from head to end or from field to field as well as temporal variation between the plantcane and the ratoon of the same crop in the second year.
-The sugar cane generally appeared a poorer root density in WNSE than that studied by Ali [14] in Kenana plantation at which the rooting depth reched 60cm depth.
-The poor rooting depths at the end of most furrows can be attributed to the stagnation of water in the end of the end-blocked furrow as a result of the lack of drainage system, which in turn creates an inaerobic condition and waterlogging.
+There was spatial variation of root density either along the furrow from head to end or from field to field as well as temporal variation between the plant cane and the ratoon of the same crop in the second year.
+The sugar cane generally appeared a poorer root density in WNSE than that studied by Ali [14] in Kenana plantation at which the rooting depth reached 60cm depth.
+The poor rooting depths at the end of most furrows can be attributed to the stagnation of water in the end of the end-blocked furrow as a result of the lack of drainage system, which in turn creates an anaerobic condition and waterlogging.
 A deleterious effect of soil moisture stress in the head of the furrow is a bad to the plant particularly in the saline soils (i.e. more osmotic pressure).
 However, root system development of sugarcane crop, have severely been affected due to both reasons.
 More than 80% of the root system confined to 30 cm depth.
 The rooting depth and density in this study area indicates that the sugarcane crop of WNSE had suffered a variety of limitations related mostly to physical and chemical soil properties, land preparation, the irrigation system and management practiced as well as in irrigation management and the drainage problems.
 The importance of studying the root distribution of sugarcane crop is to determine to what extent the root system is efficient in both the uptake of soil water and nutrients.
 Accordingly, the root systems of crop plants must be well developed to explore the entire soil profile and efficiently utilize stored soil water.

 RECOMMENDATION

 The decision of sugarcane irrigation in term of how much water to apply and in what frequency should be based on two factors, the crop water requirement (CWR) and available water (AW) in the root zone.
-The CWR should be determined from the climatic data (Reference Evapotranspiration, ETo) and Crop Coefficient (Kc), and AW should be determined as a difference between the Soil Field Capacity FC, and Permanent Wilting Point, PWP, then the readily available moisture as a percentage of AW should be used as allowable moisture level so as not to make adverse soil moisture stress for the crop.
+The CWR should be determined from the climatic data (Reference Evapotranspiration (ETo) and Crop Coefficient (Kc), and AW should be determined as a difference between the Soil Field Capacity, FC, and Permanent Wilting Point, PWP, then the readily available moisture as a percentage of AW should be used as allowable moisture level so as not to make adverse soil moisture stress for the crop.